wermos/blog/_posts/2022-09-15-naruto-detail.md

 ### Where Else?

 It would be natural to wonder where else he is shown to be using his Sealing Jutsu skills in the show.
-Here is a small list of the other places where he used them, or his skill with Sealing Jutsus are indirectly demonstrated:
+Here is a small list of the other places where he used them, or his skill with Sealing Jutsu are indirectly demonstrated:

 1. He put his teleporation mark into Kushina's Jinchuriki seal so that he could teleport to her directly if she was ever in danger.